It is critical that the turmeric curcumin supplement we take contains sufficient curcuminoids in order for us to receive any health benefits.

 Here’s that score again:

-Turmeric Extract 95, Turmeric Root Powder 3
+Extract 95, Root Powder 3

 Curcumin’s effective clinical trial doses

-(This info applies to the vast majority of turmeric supplements, NOT to the unique formulas like Longvida, BCM-95, & Meriva.)
+(This info applies to the vast majority of turmeric supplements, but NOT to the unique formulas like Longvida, BCM-95, & Meriva.)

-500 mg of turmeric extract twice daily for 2–3 months.
+500 mg of extract twice daily for 2–3 months.

 Assuming its standardized to 95%, then the amount of curcumin per day is: